Nursing Schools in Arizona

 A typical salary for a nursing grad in the state is $110,750, compared to a typical salary of $106,910 nationwide.

 Most Popular Nursing Programs in AZ

 There are 31 colleges in Arizona that offer nursing degrees.
 Learn about the most popular 10 below:

 Students who attend this private institution pay an average net price of $21,197.
 It takes the average student 4.20 years to graduate.
 Seeking financial aid?
 At this school, 98% of students receive it.

 Most students complete their degree in 5.31 years.
 The student to faculty ratio is 38 to 1.
 The full-time teacher rate is 4%.

 The full-time teacher rate is 66%.
 19 to 1 is the student to faculty ratio.
 Graduates earn an average $34,400 after graduation.

+The full-time teacher rate is 76%.
 The student loan default rate of 6.00% is a good sign that graduates can afford their loan payments.
-Seeking financial aid?
-At this school, 92% of students receive it.
-Grads earn an average early-career salary of $36,900 after earning their degree at this institution.
+In their early career, University of Arizona grads earn an average salary of $36,900.

 Graduates earn an average $38,300 after graduation.
 15 to 1 is the student to faculty ratio.
 The full-time teacher rate is 54%.

 64% of the teachers are full time.
 Of all the students who attend this school, 82% get financial aid.
 The student to faculty ratio is 23 to 1.